robin-raymond/zax.io/flow-control.md

 #### Using `each` to iterate over a type's values

-The `each` keyword can be used to iterate over all of the variables contained with a type.
-The code block that follows the `each` will be re-compiled per subtype to ensure that different types remain compile time strict.
+The `each` keyword can be used to iterate over all variables contained in a type.
+A repeatable code block that follows an `each` keyword will be re-compiled per subtype to ensure that different subtypes remain compile time strict.

 ````zax
 print final : ()(...) = {